Bangladesh garment workers stage biggest wage hike protest

 At least 10,000 workers from different garment factories took to the highway, said Mosharraf Hossain, assistant superintendent of industrial police in Gazipur, 30 km (18 miles) north of the capital.

-The government is in talks with labor groups and factory owners on a new minimum wage.
+The government is in talks with labour groups and factory owners on a new minimum wage.
 Bangladesh last hiked its minimum garment-worker pay in late 2010, almost doubling the lowest pay.

 This time, wages are unlikely to go much higher as factory owners, who oppose the raise, say they cannot afford higher salaries as Western retailers are used to buying cheap clothing.

-In July, Bangladesh approved a labor law to boost worker rights, including the freedom to form trade unions, following the April collapse of a factory building that killed 1,132 garment workers and sparked debate over labor safety and rights.
+In July, Bangladesh approved a labour law to boost worker rights, including the freedom to form trade unions, following the April collapse of a factory building that killed 1,132 garment workers and sparked debate over labour safety and rights.

-Bangladesh faced pressure to adopt better labor laws after the European Union, which gives preferential access to the country’s garment industry, threatened punitive measures if it did not improve worker safety standards.
+Bangladesh faced pressure to adopt better labour laws after the European Union, which gives preferential access to the country’s garment industry, threatened punitive measures if it did not improve worker safety standards.

 Tax breaks offered by Western nations and low wages have helped turn the garment sector into Bangladesh’s largest employment generator.
 Sixty percent of exports go to Europe.